-Finally, Greatest Hits Radio NI reached 72,000 listeners (compared with 106,000 as a national service a year ago) and Hits Radio NI debuted with 11,000 listeners.
+Turning lastly to the hybrid stations, Greatest Hits Radio NI reached 69,000 listeners (compared with 82,000 a year ago) and Hits Radio NI 25,000 listeners.

 Each station is quoted within its own Total Survey Area.